ManiacMaxo/StanfordCS/cs106a/babynames/README.md

 ## Search

-Organizing all the data and dumping it out is impressive, but it is a blunt instrument.
-Main() connects to your search function like this: if the first 2 command line args are "-search _target_", then main() reads in all the data and calls your search_names() function to find matching names and print them.
+Organizing all the data and dumping it out is impressive, but it is a blunt instrument. `main()` connects to your search function like this: if the first 2 command line args are "-search _target_", then main() reads in all the data and calls your `search_names()` function to find matching names and print them.
 Here is an example with the search target "aa":

 ```bash
 $ **python3 babynames.py -search aa baby-2000.txt baby-2010.txt**